ulhaqi12/lepor/README.md

 # LEPOR: A Robust Evaluation Metric for Machine Translation with Augmented Factors
-Python Packafe for a machine translation evaluation metric named LEPOR.
+Python Package for a machine translation evaluation metric named LEPOR.

 ## Installation
 Requirement: Python 3